motaharinia/springboot-microservice-grpc-eureka/clientside/reactjs-graphqlapollo/README.md

 # ReactJS, GraphQL and  Apollo

-An experimental project for Material UI  and GraphQL with Apollo  and save files with RestAPI
+An experimental project ( MaterialUI, GraphQL with Apollo, Fine Uploader ) to work with CRUD RestAPI and Upload File
 ## Getting Started
 `yarn install`
 `yarn start`
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.